 David Ehrenreich obtained his PhD in 2007 from Sorbonne Université in Paris, where he worked on exoplanetary atmospheres at Institut d'Astrophysique de Paris.
-After a postdoctoral stay at Institut de Planétologie et d'Astrophysique de Grenoble, France, he joined the Department of Astronomy at the University of Geneva in 2012.
+After a postdoctoral stay at Institut de Planétologie et d'Astrophysique de Grenoble, he joined the Department of Astronomy at Université de Genève in 2012.
 He is an Associate Professor in the Department since 2017.
 He is studying sunsets on distant planets around other stars, hoping to find traces of life in their atmospheres.

 At the Department of Astronomy, he is contributing to the CHEOPS, ESPRESSO, NIRPS, HARPS-N, RISTRETTO and ANDES projects and is a regular user of the Hubble Space Telescope.

 David Ehrenreich's group is currently composed of the following researchers,

 - Dr Adrien Deline (SNF research & teaching fellow)

 - Michal Steiner (SNF research & teaching assistant)

 Previous team members: